28 Best Palawan Tourist Spots for First-Timers

 The river system is described as a "full mountain to sea ecosystem" and is home to bats and marine life.

 A visit to the Small Lagoon is typically the first stop of Tour A when island hopping in El Nido.
 Though this is a popular tourist spot, it is small, sheltered, and intimate.
+It is therefore recommended even for couples on a honeymoon!

 You can only enter the lagoon through a small tunnel between the limestone cliffs, and it has to be on a calm day, so you don't get smashed into the sharp rocks.

 The Small Lagoon was the site of the 2019 Red Bull cliff diving competition.
-You can still find some spots to jump from, but if cliff jumping isn't your jam, snorkeling and swimming in the Small Lagoon is ideal.
+You can still find some spots to jump from, but if cliff jumping isn't your jam, snorkeling, and swimming in the Small Lagoon is ideal.

 Following the Small Lagoon on Tour A is, of course, the Big Lagoon.
 The Big Lagoon has three distinct parts, and you'll want to give yourself the chance to explore them all.